ceu-lang/ceu-arduino/README.md

 (`_digitalPinToInterrupt(2)`) and is triggered whenever the pin changes value (`_CHANGE`).
 The routine emits a `PIN_02` input to the application.

-C symbols like `CHANGE` and `digitalPinToInterrupt` must be preceded with an underscore to be used directly from Céu.

 Examples that use interrupts have to be compiled with `CEU_ISR=true`: